Efficient Exploration of Chemical Kinetics: Theory

 \subsection{Gaussian Process Regression}

 We begin by positing that the unknown \gls{pes}, a function \(f(\mathbf{x})\), represents a single realization from a \gls{gp}.
 A \gls{gp} defines a probability distribution over a space of functions.
 Any finite collection of function values drawn from this process follows a joint \gls{mvn} distribution.
+It is worth noting that such an assumption can be justified rather rigorously for molecular potential energy surfaces with pronounced global minimum as demonstrated by \cite{madsenApproximateFactorizationMolecular1997} in terms of an asymptotic study of vibrational degrees of freedom, which leads to the potential energy surface on a random coordinate frame manifesting as a sum of many contributions, which in turn through the Central limit theorem \cite{jamesIntroductionStatisticalLearning2013} leads to an \gls{mvn} perspective, equivalent to a perturbative approach for small molecules.

+Such theoretical modeling of molecular potential energy surfaces \cite{madsenApproximateFactorizationMolecular1997} rests upon three postulates: the potential constants represent averages over all unitary transformations; the topology possesses a distinct global minimum; and the number of vibrational modes approaches the asymptotic limit.
+While these constraints, in particular the topological requirement strictly preclude the multiple-minima landscapes inherent to the reactive systems under investigation here, the derivation nevertheless offers robust physical support for approximating the energy surface locally as a multivariate Gaussian.

 In practice, one never works with the infinite-dimensional function directly.
 Instead, we select a finite set of \textbf{M} input configurations, \(\mathbf{X} = \{\mathbf{x}_1, ..., \mathbf{x}_M\}\).
 The GP specifies that the corresponding vector of function outputs, \(\mathbf{f} = [f(\mathbf{x}_1), ..., f(\mathbf{x}_M)]^T\), constitutes a single draw from an \textbf{M}-dimensional \gls{mvn}.
 This finite vector becomes our computational representation of the underlying function.